CBI gets a marginal increase in Union Budget

 This also includes provision for various projects such as CBI e-Governance, modernisation of training centres, the establishment of technical and forensic support units, comprehensive modernisation and purchase of land/construction of office/ residence buildings for the agency, it said.

-Finance Minister Nirmala Sitharaman Friday presented Union Budget for 2019-20 in Parliament.
+Finance Minister Nirmala Sitharaman on Friday presented Union Budget for 2019-20 in Parliament.